1 - Inventory Management

 Let’s setup a new region and its Kiwi and Kaktus instances

-Orchestrator being ready, we can now boostrap our first region.
+Orchestrator being ready, we can now bootstrap our first region.

 Let’s take the following assumptions for the rest of this tutorial: